-The Show Racism the Red Card team were delighted to be able to visit Hampden Park, the home of Scottish Football on Monday 20th June to deliver an anti-racism educational event with local primary pupils from the Glasgow area and secondary pupils from Clackmananshire.
+The Show Racism the Red Card team were delighted to be able to visit Hampden Park, the home of Scottish Football on Thursday 25th May to deliver an anti-racism educational event with local primary pupils from Mount Florida.

 "The latest Show Racism The Red Card campaign is a great way of educating young people to recognise discrimination.
 Today's event was an engaging and informative way of tackling this subject, and we were delighted to play a part in it."